jschwabacher/academic-kickstart/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: I'm a scientist and educator currently based in Chicago, IL.

 interests:
 - Artificial Intelligence